Ryukish/Discord-Assistant/README.md

 On_message: These type of commands will look for a keywords or phrase inside all the messages sent on discord !ping: The bot prints 'pong'
 !hello: The bot prints 'hi'
-!MasterThis: This command would print a link that would be specific in the code
+!MasterThis: This command would print a link that would be specified in the code
 ```

 ### Installing